rela589n/example-project/README.md

 ### Service

-ServiceContext - a class that represents scoped set of services related to the Command.
+Service - a class that represents scoped set of services that is given to Command as a method parameter.

 Command - a class that represents action carried out by the application.